tomocafe/dotfiles/README.md

 ## vim

 This provides a basic `vimrc` configuration and provides theme support.
-To apply the theme gruvbox-dark, for example:
+To apply the theme `gruvbox-dark`, for example:

 ```shell
 cd ~/.vim